NREL/SOEP-QSS-Test/Status.md

 ## General

+### OCT Version

+Unless otherwise indicated the findings below are based on this OCT version: 2020.1-1.18 with the OCT-stable-r19089_JM-r14295 update.

+### Buildings Library Version

+The contained models and notes should be valid with the Buildings Library repository from Tue May 4 2021 with hash 9c37781c84 (9c37781c84e1f72f557ffdb150fe08f174b3682e).
+* Some models pull an earlier Buildings Library revision to run against.
+* Automatic configuration of the Buildings Library revision when building FMUs is planned but not yet implemented.

+### Main Issues

 Currently the main issues with OCT+QSS simulations are:
 * Directional derivative support doesn't work with PyFMI and/or QSS for some models
   * Directional derivatives have proven important to the QSS+FMU zero-crossing protocol
-* Too many event indicators are generated for some models
+* Surprisingly many event indicators are generated for some models (Guideline36, Guideline36Spring)
+* Event indicators missing all reverse dependencies (UpstreamSampler)
 * Event indicators aren't working correctly in some models
 * Numerical differentiation can inject significant noise into QSS derivatives (worse with QSS3 than QSS2) causing excess requantizations and simulation inaccuracy
   * Automatic optimal ND step selection is under development and will help with this but since a uniform step is needed for efficiency it can't be optimal for all variables